Doom-modding-and-etc/libntfs-for-ps2/README.md

 see the included `example` directory.

 ## TO DO:

-add examples how to do and continue porting the library itself
+add examples for how to do and continue porting the library itself